-The Commission may only take a decision relating to the substance of the dispute if all the members have been duly convened, and if at least all the members chosen by common agreement are present.
+The Commission may not take any decision relating to the substance of the dispute unless all the members have been duly convened and at least all the members appointed jointly are present.

-The High Contracting Parties undertake to facilitate the work of the Permanent Conciliation Commission and, in particular, to ensure it the assistance of their competent authorities, to supply it to the greatest possible extent with all relevant documents and information and to take the necessary steps to enable the Commission to proceed in their territories to the summoning and hearing of witnesses or experts, and to visit the localities in question.
+The High Contracting Parties undertake to facilitate the work of the Permanent Conciliation Commission and, in particular, to ensure it the assistance of their competent authorities, to supply it to the greatest possible extent with all relevant documents and information and to take the necessary steps to allow the Commission to proceed in their territories to the summoning and hearing of witnesses or experts, and to visit localities in order to carry out enquiries on the spot.

-During the proceedings of the Permanent Conciliation Commission, each commissioner shall receive emcluments the amount of which shall be fixed by agreement between the High Contracting Parties, each of which shall contribute an equal share.
+During the proceedings of the Permanent Conciliation Commission, each commissioner shall receive emoluments the amount of which shall be fixed by agreement between the High Contracting Parties, each of which shall contribute an equal share.

-In any case, and particularly if the question on which the Parties differ arises out of acts already committed or on the point of being committed, the Permanent Court of International Justice, acting in accordance with Article 41 of its Statute, or, according to the circumstances, the arbitral tribunal, shall lay down within the shortest possible time the provisional measures to be adopted; the Permanent Conciliation Commission may, if necessary, take similar steps after agreement between the Parties.
+In any case, and particularly if the question on which the Parties differ arises out of acts already committed or on the point of being committed, the Permanent Court of International Justice, acting in accordance with Article 41 of its Statute or, according to the circumstances, the arbitral tribunal, shall lay down within the shortest possible time the provisional measures to be adopted; the Permanent Conciliation Commission may, if necessary, act in the same way after agreement between the Parties.